-Ferdinand Fellner and Hermann Helmer.
-In their firm worked more than 20 architects, and the main directions of their work was development projects of theaters, banks, hotels and other elite buildings.
+Ferdinand Fellner and Hermann Helmer were the architects, who designed Odessa Opera House.
+In their firm worked more than 20 architects and the main directions of their work was development projects of theaters, banks, hotels and other elite buildings.
 According to their projects were built about 200 buildings in Europe, that include architectural styles of Italian Renaissance, Baroque and Art Nouveau.
-In addition, these architects built 48 theaters throughout Europe.
+In addition, Fellner and Helmer built 48 theaters throughout Europe.
 Two of them are in Ukraine.
-Constantly experimenting and improving the design of theaters, the architects have made the construction process cheaper.
-Therefore, in whatever competition for the construction of theater they took part, they always won.
-The company Fellner and Helmer did not create standard projects, each theater was unique and unrepeatable.
-Therefore, you will not find another identical theater.

-Beginning in the 1820s, the famous opera singers, troupes of the imperial and royal theaters performed on its stage.
+The great theater director Konstantin Stanislavsky said: “Never forget that the theater does not live with splendor of lights, luxury of scenery and costumes, spectacular mise en scene, but the ideas of a playwright.”
+Beginning in the 1820s, the famous opera singers, troupes of the imperial and royal theaters performed on this stage.
 Drama and comedy also often were on stage, the names of outstanding actors and playwrights constantly were on the posters.
 Ballet divertissements in operas and ballets appeared in the repertoire a little later.

 Among the repertoire of Odessa opera house today are: “Giselle” by Adolphe Adam, “Sleeping Beauty” by Pyotr Tchaikovsky, “The Nutcracker” by Pyotr Tchaikovsky, “Don Quixote” by Ludwig Minkus, “Chopiniana” by Frédéric Chopin, “Masquerade”, “Carmen Suite” by Georges Bizet ect.
 Ballet dancers toured in Canada, Japan , Vietnam, Ceylon, China, Hungary, Bulgaria, Finland, South Korea, Italy, Spain and Portugal.

-Surround places to visit
+Places to visit around

-Around Odessa opera and ballet theatre there are many tourist attraction places: restaurants, cafes, museums, a beautiful theater square with a fountain – where tourists like to do foto.
+Around Odessa opera and ballet theatre there are many tourist places: restaurants, cafes, museums, a beautiful theater square with a fountain – where tourists like to do foto.
 In the evening, 46 spotlights provide illumination of the falling jets of fountain.
 Every day near the fountain more than 200 people make a photo.
 Every week more than 1000 coins of various denominations and origin are taken from the fountain bowl.
 Once a year Opera House becomes the venue of Odessa International Film Festival.